apache/singa/README.md

   A1: `OpenBLAS` library is installed in `/opt` folder by default or other folders if you use `sudo apt-get install`.
-  You need to include the OpenBLAS library folder in the LDFLAGS.
+  You need to include the OpenBLAS library folder in the LDFLAGS, e.g.,

-      $ export LDFLAGS=-L/opt/OpenBLAS/lib
+      $ export LDFLAGS=-L/opt/OpenBLAS

   Alternatively, you can include the path in LIBRARY_PATH.

-* Q2: I get error `cblas.h not such file or directory exists`.
+* Q2: I get error `cblas.h no such file or directory exists`.

-  Q2: You need to include the folder of the cblas.h (e.g., /opt/OpenBLAS/include)
+  Q2: You need to include the folder of the cblas.h into CPLUS_INCLUDE_PATH, e.g.,
-  into CPLUS_INCLUDE_PATH

       $ export CPLUS_INCLUDE_PATH=/opt/OpenBLAS/include:$CPLUS_INCLUDE_PATH
-      # reconfigure and make
+      # reconfigure and make SINGA
       $ ./configure
       $ make